phenaproxima/starshot-prototype/README.md

 **This is an experimental prototype.
 Don't use it for production sites!**

 ## Drupal Starshot
 Starshot is Drupal 10, but supercharged with some of the best modules and themes out there, set up in useful ways to help you get started building a site right away.
-Starshot is built on the [Drupal recipe system](https://drupal.org/project/distributions_recipes) (soon to be in core), so it doesn't lock you in like a normal distribution would.
+Starshot is built on the [Drupal recipe system](https://drupal.org/project/distributions_recipes), so it doesn't lock you in like a normal distribution would.

 [![button.png](.tugboat%2Fbutton.png)](https://main-fw6eaiqwuojqnlnerzwoc8rf2ca8t4qq.tugboatqa.com/)